-The SRED program has been around since the mid 1980’s.
+The SRED program has been around since the mid- 1980s.
 Right from the beginning, there have been payments and government benefits which have reduced the SRED credits a company receives.
 These benefits are labelled, for purposes of SRED, government assistance and non-government assistance.

-We speak of these benefits “grinding down” a company’s SRED credits.
+We describe these benefits as “grinding down” a company’s SRED credits.
 Why?
 All the assistance payments reduce the expenditures upon which SRED credits can be claimed.
 Specifically, assistance received reduces salary expenditures which may be claimed for SRED purposes. $1 of assistance reduces salary SRED expenditures by $1.
 Now, we earn SRED credits as a percentage of eligible SRED expenditures.
 Therefore, a CCPC that has SRED expenditures reduced by $1 will lose 35 cents of ITC credits.
 A public company in the same circumstance loses 15% of its ITC credits.
 This shows the grinding effect of assistance payments.
 The assistance payment reduces your (CCPC) SRED credit received to $0.65 from $1.
 That is bad.
 But overall, the company is still ahead, $1.65 vs $1, because they had already received the $1 assistance payment.

-It does not make a lot of sense, but provincial SRED credits are considered to be government assistance when federal SRED credits are calculated.
-Virtually everyone who has filed a SRED claim has experienced the effect of SRED grind down, even though most people were not aware it was even taking place.
+It does not make a lot of sense, but provincial SRED credits are considered government assistance when federal SRED credits are calculated.
+Virtually everyone who has filed an SRED claim has experienced the effect of SRED grind down, even though most people were unaware it was even taking place.
 Let us take an Ontario CCPC as an example.
-The company’s ITC credits are reduced by the OITC and ORDTC credits received.
+The company’s ITC credits are reduced by the OITC, and ORDTC credits received.
 The provincial credits are subtracted from the SRED expenditures on the T661 on lines 429 and 513.
 For the ON CCPC, the effect is to reduce its federal ITCs by 35%, which is the rate at which ITCs are awarded to the company as calculated on expenditures on Schedule 31.
 We can see the grinding effect most clearly with ORDTC credits.
 This credit came about back in 2010 when the federal and Ontario SRED programs were harmonized.
 ORDTC is a 3.5% non-refundable tax credit.
 Non-refundable means that it only becomes cash when it can be applied to a company’s ON tax balance.
 So, the government gives companies the right to waive ORDTC credits.
 This option can be useful for start-ups or chronically unprofitable companies who do not expect to incur ON tax balances for several years.

 One last note on provincial SRED grind.
 Alberta stopped paying 15% AB SRED credits on SRED claims with Fiscal Year Ends after 1/1/20.
 This simplifies the calculation but makes Alberta technology firms much worse off.
 No matter how much credit stacking and grinding takes place, a company always maximizes its financial position by taking all available assistance.

 The federal government IRAP program funds more “classical” technology R&D. It is a small program relative to the $3B federal SRED program, weighing in most years between $200 and $300M in funding.
-IRAP predates the SRED program by more than 10 years.
+IRAP predates the SRED program by more than ten years.
 Most people, when they think of assistance payments grinding SRED, are thinking of IRAP.

 Let us look at a scientist in a company making $100K who is 75% subsidized by IRAP.
 Yes, we must deduct $75K from the company’s eligible SRED expenditures.
 But, in the case of the scientist, his eligible expenditures are $155K, not $100K.
 This is due to proxy.
 We uplift eligible SRED salaries by 55% to account for overhead to support those individuals’ work.
-Proxy expenditures are based on salary, but they are not subject to assistance grinding or clawback.
+Proxy expenditures are based on salary, but are not subject to assistance grinding or clawback.
 So, if we follow along with our G6 calculator, the $100K scientist still earns for the ON CCPC company $24,858 in ITC (plus the provincial credits), not the $11,026 in ITCs he would earn if there were no proxy uplift.

-If you do subcontract work for a foreign firm there can be no double dipping.
+If you do subcontract work for a foreign firm, there can be no double dipping.
 There is no contract payment in respect of SRED.
 Your out-of-Canada customer cannot claim SRED for your eligible work.
 This is an important point that a lot of companies do not grasp correctly.
 Many Canadian firms which do technology subcontract work (software, engineering, high tech consulting, system integration) think they cannot claim SRED on any subcontract work for which they are paid.
 100% false.
 Sub work performed for foreign customers is 100% SRED claimable with no setoffs or clawbacks, regardless of how much the firm is paid for the work.

-G6 has built cloud software, accessible by a secure browser, which calculates a company’s exact minimum CEWS deduction from SRED required.
+G6 Consulting has built cloud software, accessible by a secure browser, which calculates a company’s exact minimum CEWS deduction from SRED required.
 This software saves you money by reducing your SRED by the legally minimum amount.
 Large companies may save hundreds of thousands or millions of dollars per year with our software.
 Second, our software delivers a proof file which can be used in any CRA review of your CEWS deduction to keep you audit-proof.
-Finally, the G6 CEWS software saves you a great deal of time in preparing your FY2020, 2021 and possibly FY22 SRED claims.
+Finally, the G6 CEWS software saves a great deal of time in preparing your FY2020, 2021 and possibly FY22 SRED claims.